channable/vaultenv/README.md

 VAULTENV_INHERIT_ENV="yes"
 ```

+All while running Vaultenv without any CLI args.

+#### Different levels of configuration

+It can happen that conflicting configuration values are send to Vaultenv.
+An example
+would be a global secret file, which is overwritten by a project specific configuration file.
+The order of precedence (from least precedence to most precedence) is as follows:
+ - `/etc/vaultenv.conf`
+ - `$HOME/.config/vaultenv/vaultenv.conf`
+ - `$CWD/.env`
+ - environment variables
+ - command line options

 This is useful on development machines.
 It allows you to:

  - Set global connection options on a per-machine basis.
 Useful if you run a